Laurie Berkner has been a professional musician since 1992, but her success as a

 beloved presence on the network’s Jack’s Big Music Show series.
 Her music videos now

 appear regularly on NBCUniversal’s Sprout House and on The Laurie Berkner Band’s

 YouTube channel.
 She is a frequent presence on SiriusXM’s Kids Place Live.
 Laurie also created a ten-chapter Audible Original Series titled Laurie Berkner’s Song and Story Kitchen, which debuted in November 2018.
 She maintains a busy touring schedule and has performed at Lincoln Center, Carnegie Hall, and the White House, among many prestigious venues.

-Laurie has released twelve bestselling, award-winning albums: Whaddaya Think Of That
+Laurie has released fifteen bestselling, award-winning albums: Whaddaya Think Of That

 (1997); Buzz Buzz (1998); Victor Vito (1999); Under A Shady Tree (2002); Rocketship

 Run (2008); The Best Of The Laurie Berkner Band (2010); A Laurie Berkner Christmas

 (2012); Laurie Berkner Lullabies (2014); The Ultimate Laurie Berkner Band Collection

 (2014); Laurie Berkner’s Favorite Classic Kids’ Songs (2015); Superhero (2016);